elloalh/app-dev/README.md

 in summary the OTTO(the steering wheel robot)was preventing humans to go back to earth because it was programmed to keep humans in space and if ever they say a life of plants the OTTO will just throw it away.

 Wall-E and Eve tried to bring back the plant because OTTO threw it away, Wall-E sacrificed his life in order to bring the humans back to earth, but it was okay because when Eve and Wall-E got back to earth Eve went directly to Wall-E's place and searched for spare parts to replace his damaged parts, luckily Wall-E was alive.

+## lessons of WALL-E
+- we must not rely on robots, the show clearly show that when we rely on robots we will be fucking fat
+- the show also shows that we must take care of nature because if the day comes that there are no trees on earth, we might also end up in space